shaojiezhanglalala/RFC/README.md

 # Reviewing the Forgotten Classes for Domain Adaptation of Black-box Predictors
 This repo is the official implementation of ["Reviewing the Forgotten Classes for Domain Adaptation of Black-box Predictors"].
 Our method is termed as **RFC**.

+## Acknowledge
+Part of the codes are adapted from [BETA](https://github.com/xyupeng/BETA).
+We thank them for their excellent project.

 ## Environment

 1. Install `pytorch` and `torchvision` (we use `pytorch==1.9.1` and `torchvision==0.10.1`).